Encoding quantum bits in bound electronic states of a graphene nanotorus: Qubit initialization and control

 \subsection{Qubit control and universal single-qubit quantum gates}

 As for the majority of quantum emitters, the driving of a specific transition can be achieved using an external electric field, using a local field to control the qubit.
-Introducing the electric field $\vec{E}=E\hat{Z}$ manifests, in Hamiltonian \eqref{Eq-Hamiltonian}, in an additional contribution: $\hat{H} = \hat{H}_{0} + \hat{H}_{E}$, with
+The extra electric field $\vec{E}=E\hat{Z}$ results in an additional contribution to Hamiltonian~\eqref{Eq-Hamiltonian}, which reads

 Considering again an external magnetic field such that we have only the low-lying states $\ket{n}\!=\!\ket{l=n,m=0}$, we can replace the operators $\hat{a}$ and $\hat{a}^{\dagger}$ by $\hat{\sigma}_{-}$ and $\hat{\sigma}_{+}$ in Eq.~\eqref{Eq-H_extEMultilevel}, which leads to